Islam in England: Demography

-Most large cities have one area that is majority Muslim even if the rest of the city has a fairly small Muslims population; see, for example, Harehills in Leeds.
+Most large cities have one area that is majority Muslim even if the rest of the city has a fairly small Muslim population; see, for example, Harehills in Leeds.
 In addition, it is possible to find small areas that are almost entirely Muslim: for example, Savile Town in Dewsbury.

-In September 2009, the ONS published information showing that Mohammed (or variations of it) was the third most popular boys' name in England and Wales.
+In September 2009, the ONS published information showing that Mohammed (or variations of it) was the third most popular boys' name in England and Wales, and the most popular name in London.

 Some 38% of England's Muslims live in London, where 1,012,823 identified as Muslim in 2011, representing 12.4% of London's population of 8,173,941.